camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 ### Auto-select first available task

-If this is enabled, whenever you open Tasks, change filter options, or complete a task Tasklist will automatically select the first task in the list.
+If this is enabled, whenever you open tasks, change filter options, or complete a task, Tasklist will automatically select the first task in the list.